iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 #### Terminal Assumptions

 - **Terminal growth rate (g):** 4.0%
-  - Below Bangladesh long-run nominal GDP growth (~5–6%)
-  - Ensures company does not outgrow economy in perpetuity
+It is below Bangladesh long-run nominal GDP growth (5–6%).
+This also ensures company does not outgrow economy in perpetuity.
-  - Conservative estimate given mature operating model

 ## 📌 Limitations of this Model
 I acknowledge that this model has some limitations.
 These are as follows: